maul-esel/ChameleonCoder/README.md

 ### realized
 * rich extensibility model
 * parsing of resource files and displaying them, including hierarchy
-* 6 included resource types
+* 7 included resource types
 	* links, which allow referencing another resource without copying it
 	* files
     * code files
     * libraries
     * projects
     * tasks
+	* groups
 * user-defined metadata for a resource
 * possibility to add custom resource types
-* super-easy importing of resources
-* a "breadcrumb" control for easy navigation
+* a breadcrumb control for easy navigation
-* packaging and unpackaging of resource into archives, with the possibility to include the corresponding data files
 * multiple language support
+* creation, moving, copying and deleting of resources

 ### planned
-* creation, moving, copying and deleting of resources
 * support for coding languages using LanguageModules, which can allow
 	* compilation of resources,
 	* execution of resources,